Key Takeaways

 What happens if no form exists during an emergency?

-However, this legal shield is narrow and case-dependent.
-Without a signed form, the ER team will spend critical minutes locating parents and contacting hospital counsel.
-A signed medical consent form for babysitter eliminates this delay entirely.
+However, this legal shield is narrow and case-dependent, and staff would rather work from written permission than rely on the right to treat a minor without a parent present.
+Without a signed form, the ER team spends critical minutes locating parents and contacting hospital counsel.
+A signed consent form removes that delay.

 Practices can reduce this risk by capturing informed decision-making documentation and using secure patient communication channels to ensure families receive the form before emergencies arise.